Magi Dodd: Career

-As a presenter, Dodd was a familiar voice on Radio Cymru's nighver, before becoming one of its main presenters, hosting the flagship 8-10pm slot on weeknights.
+As a presenter, Dodd was a familiar voice on Radio Cymru's nightly youth strand, C2, initially as a contributor and a voiceover, before becoming one of its main presenters, hosting the flagship 8-10pm slot on weeknights.
 She was regularly heard presenting alongside former Big Brother contestant Glyn Wise.

 Dodd went onto host her own hour-long nightly show, Dodd Com, streamed exclusively on the C2 website with a midnight repeat on Radio Cymru.

 In later years, Dodd concentrated her work on producing shows for the Welsh language radio network, such as Bore Cothi, the Radio Cymru 2 breakfast show and the award-winning Llais y Maes, as part of live coverage of the National Eisteddfod.

 Dodd continued to co-present Radio Cymru's annual pop quiz for Welsh-medium schools and led a series of radio production workshops for students as part of the station's schools tours.
 She also provided radio commentary for the Cân i Gymru song contest.